Congolese Mother Forced To Flee Her Home Answers Questions About Her Life

 What are your children’s ages?
 Do you have family to help you?
 (Frances Rivkin, New York)

 Anita is six, Irene is four, Fabrice is two and a half, Euphreme is one and a half and Bizimana is six months.
-My husband is here with me [at time of interview he was away looking for work].
+My husband is here with me .
 We get by thanks to humanitarian aid from WFP, the government and other generous people.

 What are your hopes for the future?
 (Julia Archibald, Scotland)